harystyleseze/spearhead-web-task/README.md

 ### Deployed Link

-Visit this link to interact with the web app `https://harystyleseze.github.io/spearhead-web-task/`.
+Visit this link to interact with the web app `https://harystyleseze.github.io/spearhead-web-task/`. or click [here](https://harystyleseze.github.io/spearhead-web-task/)